heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 #### UDP in the Socket API

 As seen with TCP, the Socket API is a Java API that allows you to create servers and clients.
-The Socket API also allows you to create UDP emitters (clients)/receivers (servers).
+The Socket API also allows you to create UDP emitters (clients) and receivers (servers).

 The Socket API is described in the
 [`java.net` package](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/net/package-summary.html)